-- Put a star next to actions Congress will take and put a dash next to actions Congress expects individuals, state governments, and local governments to take. - Circle unknown words and phrases, including legal language used in the document.
-Try to determine the meaning of the words by using context clues, word parts, or a dictionary.
+- Put a star next to actions Congress will take and put a dash next to actions Congress expects individuals, state governments, and local governments to take.
+E4.4(G), E4.5(E) - Circle unknown words and phrases, including legal language used in the document.
+Use an online or print dictionary to define them and make notes as needed.
+E4.2(A), E4.4(I)